Skip to main content

 The Criticality of Muscle as a Metabolic Sink

-Perhaps the most profound error of generic wellness programs is their focus on cardiovascular exercise for weight loss at the expense of for muscle preservation.
+Perhaps the most profound error of generic wellness programs is their focus on cardiovascular exercise for weight loss at the expense of resistance training for muscle preservation.
 Skeletal muscle is the largest endocrine organ in the body and the primary reservoir for glucose disposal.
 Maintaining or increasing muscle mass is the most effective physiological strategy for improving insulin sensitivity.

-The decline in estrogen during directly accelerates sarcopenia.
+The decline in estrogen during perimenopause directly accelerates sarcopenia.
 Generic wellness programs compound this problem.
 By promoting “fat-burning” cardio, which can be catabolic in a high-cortisol state, and failing to incentivize or properly instruct on progressive resistance training, they contribute to the erosion of this vital metabolic tissue.

 Each pound of lost muscle reduces the body’s glucose “sink,” making insulin resistance and fat gain more probable.
 A program designed with physiological intelligence would pivot entirely, making resistance training the non-negotiable cornerstone and using other forms of movement as supportive elements.